pmarguinaud/fxtran/ARTICLE.md

 The careful reader has already noticed that **the original source code is embedded** in this XML document.
 This implies that recovering the original content is just a matter of removing the XML tags.
+Please also note that whitespaces and linebreaks matter, which is why we did not reformat the XML (this would have altered its meaning).

 Let us have a closer look.